How to Make a Cheap Homemade Betta Tank Divider

 If you plan to keep two male betta fish in the same tank, you better have a divider to separate the two; otherwise, fins will be torn to shreds.

-The benefit of having two males share an aquarium vs. giving each a separate tank is it simplifies care.
-There is no need to buy two heaters.
+The benefit of having two males share an aquarium vs. giving each a separate tank is that it simplifies care: There is no need to buy two heaters.
 There is no need to add dechlorinating formula twice.
 There is also no need to worry about where to place the second tank.
-It’s all in one, minus décor and food--that you will have to do twice.
+It’s all in one, minus décor and food—those you will have to do twice.

 The downside of having a divided tank is that there will always be a risk of one fish getting loose.
 This is why fool-proofing the divider is so important.

 Petsmart and other pet stores carry screen tank dividers; the cheapest is $9.99, and that’s for their 10-gallon.
 For most people, that size is enough.
 But many have complained that it doesn’t fit right, warping because it is coiled in the box.
 Also, many people end up having to cut and modify it because the dimensions don’t match the tank.

 Why spend $10 for a coiled mesh screen that you have to cut to make fit, when you can buy flat plastic mesh and suction cups separately for $6?